AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51700-downloadable-product-error-when-switching-storeviews.md

 <u>Steps to reproduce</u>:

-1. Create a downloadable product with a name, SKU, and price.
+1. Create a downloadable product with a name, [!DNL SKU], and price.
 Do not add any links, and save the product.
 1. Switch from all store views to the default store view.
 1. Create a link for the downloadable product and save it.
 1. Switch from the default store view to all store views.